Skip to Content

 • Seeming Fatigued or Zoned Out: They may look tired, have heavy eyelids, or seem like they are “zoning out” or staring into space.

-If you notice these signs of desensitization, especially in a loud class room or another stimulating environment, it can help to offer a quiet break to see if they start acting like their normal selves again.
+If you notice these signs of desensitization, especially in a loud classroom or another stimulating environment, it can help to offer a quiet break to see if they start acting like their normal selves again.

 Recognizing and responding to sensory overload in children is crucial.
-You can use various strategies to provide kids with immediate relief during an episode of sensory overload.
+You can use various strategies to provide kids with relief during an episode of sensory overload.

-Relieving Sensory Overload
+Relieving Sensory Overload:

 When a child is experiencing sensory overload, you can help relieve their overstimulation by finding a way to dim or remove the sensory input that’s overwhelming them.